 - 2 bunches cilantro including stems

-- 1 bunch fenugreek or 1 tablespoon dried fenugreek leaves
+- 1 bunch fenugreek or 1 tbsp dried fenugreek leaves

 - 16 oz. can red kidney beans washed and drained